All from US missionary group freed in Haiti, police say

 The missionaries were kidnapped by the 400 Mawozo gang on Oct.
 16. There were five children in the group of 16 U.S. citizens and one Canadian, including an 8-month-old.
 Their Haitian driver also was abducted, according to a local human rights organization.

+In addition to Michigan, the hostages are from Wisconsin, Ohio, Tennessee, Pennsylvania, Oregon and Ontario, Canada, according to the missionary group.

+“Today is the day we have been hoping for, praying for, and working so hard to achieve,” said Congressman Bill Huizenga, whose western Michigan congressional district includes Hart.
+“I want to thank members of the hostage negotiation team for their diligence in securing the safe release of all the hostages.
+This is a great day for families in Michigan and across the nation who have been worried about the safety of their loved ones.”

-The leader of the 400 Mawozo gang had threatened to kill the hostages unless his demands are met.
-Authorities had said the gang was demanding $1 million per person, although it wasn’t immediately clear that included the children in the group.
+The leader of the 400 Mawozo gang had threatened to kill the hostages unless his demands were met.
+Authorities have said the gang was demanding $1 million per person, although it wasn’t clear if that included the children.

+It remained unclear Thursday whether any ransom was paid or what efforts led to their freedom.

+Smith reported from Pittsburgh.
+AP writer Anna Nichols in Lansing, Michigan, contributed to this report.